 - It's UK-wide

-Thanks to generous funding by Big Lottery Fund, BBC Children in Need, St. James’s Place Charitable Foundation, GSK and The Gannochy Trust, the Believe & Achieve Programme is free.
+Thanks to generous funding by National Lottery Community Fund, BBC Children in Need, St. James’s Place Charitable Foundation, GSK and The Gannochy Trust, Believe & Achieve is free.